RaspberryLime123/AONS-ENSU/README.md

  This batch file requires a zip archive with the necessary contents to update the Old ONS-EN installation.
 Get one from kaisernet.org
  This should run on any windows system, post Win2000.

  This script will ask for user input to determine the game directory, and the game name.
-If there is no zip archive that matches the most name of the most up-to-date ONS-EN zip archives, it will also ask the user choose another zip archive, by specifying it's name.
+If there is no zip archive that matches the name of the most up-to-date ONS-EN zip archives, it will ask the user choose another zip archive by specifying it's name.
  In the unlikely event that both of the most up-to-date ONS-EN zip archives are present, the script will ask the user to pick one.

  This script does not automatically rename the updated ONS-EN executable